-What does a Camera Assistant do?
+What is a Camera Assistant?

 A Camera Assistant is a crucial member of the Camera Department on a film set.
 They work alongside the Director of Photography and Camera Operator to ensure that the cameras are set up correctly and ready to capture the desired shots.